coldshrine/study-notes/books/effective-java.md

 The class must document its self-use of overridable methods.

 A class may have to provide hooks into its internal workings in the form of judiciously chosen protected methods.

+**The only way to test a class designed for inheritance is to write subclasses.**

+You must test your class by writing subclasses before you release it.

+Constructors must not invoke overridable methods.
+Superclass constructor runs before the subclass constructor.
+If the overriding method depends on any initialisation performed by the subclass constructor, the method will not behave as expected.